-The great canal engineers have their place in history.
-Abigail Whyte celebrates the navigators who made their vision possible.
+While the great canal engineers have their place in history, Abigail Whyte celebrates the navigators who made their vision possible.

 Our work is hard and dangers are always near

 And lucky are we if safely through life we steer;

 But still the life of a navvy with its many changes of scene,